The Origin of German Tragic Drama: Structure of argument

+Resemblance to experimental art forms

 His submission of this text, considered in retrospect, expects the same sort of allowances given to literary modernists or Dadaists by their audiences to be granted to him by his readers.
-In reality, Benjamin overestimated his committee’s range and subtlety of thought or underestimated the overload inherent in the process actually trying to understand his prose in this particular text.
+In reality, Benjamin overestimated his committee's range and subtlety of thought or underestimated the overload inherent in the process actually trying to understand his prose in this particular text.
 It is without question the most difficult piece of prose that he produced in a long career of transforming invisible into the visceral, and attempting to work the arcane up into the palatable.